creative-workflow/capistrano-container/README.md

 Helps managing [docker]() container and files inside docker container for Capistrano 3.x.

 This project is in an early stage but helps me alot dealing with my container deployments and keeps my code clean.
-It is not only ment for docker, but at the moment there only supports docker, feel free to ditribute =)
+It is not only ment for docker, but at the moment it only supports docker, feel free to distribute =)

 This gem does not handle Dockerfiles or such things, for that there are enough capistrano modules available.

 ## Installation

-Add this line to your application's Gemfile:
+Add this lines to your application's Gemfile:

 ```ruby
 gem 'capistrano', '>= 3.0.0'